pluskid/keyboards/ortho-keymap/README.md

   for all the shifted symbols, I manually defined them to be using rshift.
 This avoid conflicting with using left-shift to switch Chinese/English state of my Chinese input software.
+* `corne-art.json`: layout for corne that support use with drawing tablet.
+It is similar to `planck-qwer-rshift-symbol.json`, except when LOWER+RAISE+H is pressed, it switch to a *half* mode (layer 5), where the left half has enough modifiers for art use.
+Most of the buttons on the right still functions.
+However, the LOWER and RAISE buttons will no longer work as usual, so you cannot type numbers or symbols.
+To switch back to normal mode, press RAISE+H.